Percolation on the stationary distributions of the voter model with stirring: Abstract

 \section{Abstract}

-The voter model with stirring is a variant of the classical voter model with two possible opinions (0 and 1) that allows voters to interchange opinions at rate~$\mathsf{v} \ge 0$.
-In \cite{Astoquillca24}, it was proved that for this model on~$\Z^d$ for~$d \ge 3$ and any~$\mathsf{v}$, the set of extremal stationary measures is given by a family~$\{ \mu_{\alpha,\mathsf{v}}: \alpha \in [0,1] \}$, where~$\alpha$ is the density of voters with opinion~1.
-Sampling a configuration~$\xi$ from~$\mu_{\alpha, \mathsf v}$, we study~$\xi$ as a site percolation model on~$\Z^d$ where the set of occupied sites is the set of voters with opinion 1 in~$\xi$.
+The voter model with stirring is a variant of the classical voter model on $\Z^d$ with two possible opinions (0 and 1) that, in addition to copying neighbouring opinions at rate 1, allows voters to interchange their opinions at rate~$\mathsf{v}$ where~$\mathsf v \ge 0$ is the stirring parameter.
+This model was considered in \cite{Astoquillca24}, where it was proved that for~$d \ge 3$ and for any~$\mathsf{v}$ the set of extremal stationary measures is given by a family~$\{ \mu_{\alpha,\mathsf{v}}: \alpha \in [0,1] \}$, where~$\alpha$ is the density of voters with opinion~1.
+Sampling a configuration~$\xi$ from~$\mu_{\alpha, \mathsf v}$, we study~$\xi$ as a site percolation model on~$\Z^d$, where the set of occupied sites is the set of voters with opinion 1 in~$\xi$.
 Letting~$\alpha_c(\mathsf v)$ be the supremum of all the values of~$\alpha$ for which percolation does not occur~$\mu_{\alpha, \mathsf v}$-a.s., we prove that $\alpha_c(\mathsf{v})$ converges to~$p_c$, the critical density for classical Bernoulli site percolation, as~$\mathsf{v}$ tends to infinity.
-As a consequence, for $\mathsf v$ large enough, the probability of the existence of an infinite percolation cluster of 1's exhibits a phase transition in~$\alpha$.
+As a consequence, for $\mathsf v$ large enough, the model exhibits a non-trivial phase transition in~$\alpha$.

 {

 \textbf{\textit{Keywords:}} Voter model $\cdot$ Stirring process $\cdot$ Stationary distributions $\cdot$ Bernoulli site percolation $\cdot$ Duality $\cdot$ Annihilating random walks \\

 \textbf{\textit{Mathematics Subject Classification (2010)}} 60K35 $\cdot$ 82C22 $\cdot$ 82B43 }